G7DAO/account-abstraction-webauthn/sdk/README.md

 - Fully customisable UI
 - Integrated Paymaster support - Alchemy, Stackup, Custom.
 - No Extensiosn, No new apps necessary - Works directly into browser
+- Batch operations
 - Easy to use
 - Secured by web standard WebAuthn - Trusted by companies like Apple & Google.

 ## Notes

 Few important notes:

-* Users are identified by `username` - unique string
+- Users are identified by `username` - unique string
-* Each `username` has its own unique account address
+- Each `username` has its own unique account address
-* `Passkeys` are used for authentication.
+- `Passkeys` are used for authentication.
-* `username` is connected to the specific `Passkey`.
+- `username` is connected to the specific `Passkey`.
 The user who owns the `Passkey`, owns the account.
-* AA wallet is created on the first write operation.
+- AA wallet is created on the first write operation.
 However you can always get the wallet address by `username`.

 ## Initialization